rigon/photo-gallery/README.md

                                      name           Name of the collection
                                      path           Path to load the albums from thumbs         Path to store the thumbnails
-                                     hide=false     Hide the collection from the list (does not affect webdav) rename=true    Rename files instead of overwriting them readonly=false
+                                     db             Path to cache DB, if a filename is provided it will be located in thumbnails directory hide=false     Hide the collection from the list (does not affect webdav) rename=true    Rename files instead of overwriting them readonly=false